benfulcher/hctsa/README.md

-##hctsa
-###Highly comparative time-series analysis code repository
+# *hctsa*, a highly comparative time-series analysis code repository

-A software package for running highly comparative time-series analysis, using Matlab (full support for R2014b or later).
+*hctsa* is a software package for running highly comparative time-series analysis, using [Matlab](www.mathworks.com/products/matlab/) (full support for versions R2014b or later).

-This repository draws on the work published as:

-B. D. Fulcher, M. A. Little, N. S. Jones (2013) [Highly comparative time-series analysis: the empirical structure of time series and their methods](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full).
-J. Roy.
-Soc.
-Interface.
-10, 83.

-As part of this work, hundreds of pieces of time-series analysis code were developed that produce thousands of features summarizing structural properties of time series.
-An accompanying web resource for this project is [comp-engine time series](www.comp-engine.org/timeseries), which allows users to compare (and more recently upload) thousands of diverse types of time-series analysis code and time-series data.
-This code repository is a more in-depth accompaniment to this work, that helps the user set up a mySQL database through Matlab and perform highly comparative time-series analysis on custom datasets using the latest set of code and input settings.
+The software provides a code framework that allows thousands of time-series analysis features to be extracted from time series (or a time-series dataset), as well as tools for normalizing and clustering the data, identifying discriminating features between different classes of time series, learning multivariate classification models using large sets of time-series features, producing low-dimensional representations of the data, finding nearest matches to a time series of interest, and a range of methods for visualizing the results.
+All of these types of analysis are described in our accompanying [open access journal article](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full).

+To use the *hctsa* software from within python, use this excellent package: [pyopy](https://github.com/strawlab/pyopy).

+### Documentation

+Comprehensive documentation for *hctsa* is provided [here](https://www.gitbook.com/book/benfulcher/highly-comparative-time-series-analysis-manual/details), which can be read online or downloaded in a pdf, epub, or mobi format.

+### Downloading the repository

+For users unfamiliar with git, the current version of the repository can be downloaded by simply clicking the *Download .zip* button to the right.

-To use the repository, please make a private fork of it, clone it to your local machine, and then set an [upstream remote](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) to keep it synchronized with the main repository e.g., using the following code:
+It is recommended to use the repository with git.
+For this, please [make a fork](https://help.github.com/articles/fork-a-repo/) of it, clone it to your local machine, and then set an [upstream remote](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) to keep it synchronized with the main repository e.g., using the following code:
 ```
 git remote add upstream git://github.com/SystemsAndSignalsGroup/hctsa.git
 ```